EMI-Group/evox/docs/source/guide/advanced/3-custom-alg-pro.md

 | init_ask (Optional)  | {python}`(self, State) -> Array, State` | Gives initial population for evaluation.
 The population can have different shape than `ask`.               |
 | init_tell (Optional) | {python}`(self, State, Array) -> State` | Receive the fitness for the initial population and update the algorithm's state.                           |

-### Migrate from traditional EC library
+### Migrate from traditional EC libraries

-In traditional EC library, algorithm usually calls the objective function internally, which gives the following layout
+In a traditional EC library, algorithms usually call the objective function internally, which gives the following layout

 ```
 Algorithm